dif3dgela/DEMO_KISA_XR_Starter/README.md

 There are a lot of built-in functions to increase functionality of the controllers, just try adding / removing different functions instantiating functions at will

+## Exporting to android / Meta Quest 2/3

+Exporting the app to native android is a bit of a complex process (Don't worry it can be done! we did it, and so can you!).
+Please read and follow the latest official documentation.

+Requirements are to install the following (do not install linux distribution packages, they tend to be outdated):

+- install jdk-17 (tested with distribution openjdk17)
+- install android related things: easiest is to do the full install of android studio, and then relevant tools and sdk.
+Go to Settings -> Language & Frameworks -> install everything from SDK tools, and latest from SDK platforms
+- install adb

+Then move to Godot

+- Install the export templates from Godot (Editor -> manage export templates)
+- Install the android templates from Godot (Project -> android build templates)

+Finally export to android:

+- Build with Graddle
+- Check OpenXR backed
+- Select architecture arm-64
+- Enable Meta plugin (vendors library must be installed)
+-

+Check available usb devices with sudo adb devices